Sunday Morning in Morelia

 Another UNESCO world heritage site, Morelia is a colonial city buzzing with activity.
 On Sunday morning, we sat at sidewalk at Cafe Catedral and tucked into tasty Huevos Rancheros for breakfast as we watched the city come to life.

 The road around the impressive cathedral had been closed off to traffic.
 A parade of cyclists (many with dogs in tow), skaters and children on small bikes or driving tiny toy cars passed by.
 Meanwhile, worshippers headed into the cathedral for Sunday Mass.

 Exploring the City Streets

 We explored the adjacent streets, watched some capoeira in one of the plazas, and popped into a couple of museums.
-The Palacio Clavijero had some vibrant artwork; some of the paintings being interesting portraits of Frida Kahlo.
+The Palacio Clavijero had some vibrant artwork and a number of particularly interesting portraits of Frida Kahlo.

-Morelia is famous for its sweets and checked out the Mercado De Dulces.
-The market comprised of stall after stall of stacked sweets, nuts and chocolate, not to mention fruit leather, the local speciality.
+Morelia is famous for its sweets and we couldn’t resist checking out Mercado De Dulces.
+The market comprises of stall after stall of stacked sweets, nuts and chocolate, not to mention fruit leather, the local speciality.
 As a matter of fact, we took the opportunity to stock up on rounds of nut brittle for onward bus journeys.

-There are hardly any tourists in Morelia, which made for an authentic Mexican experience.
+There are hardly any tourists in Morelia, which made for a more authentic Mexican experience.
 Furthermore, we found everyone we came across incredibly friendly.